-However, a study by Axonify reveals that only 31% of the workforce receives formal job training.
+However, a study by MIT Management reveals that only 38% of contract employees receive formal job training.
 Employees who don’t receive proper training are likely to make mistakes or struggle to complete their work.
 This can cause frustration and hamper productivity.

 You can quickly fill in any gaps in an employee’s experience or knowledge with on-the-job training.
 Cultivate a work environment that values continuous learning.
 Identify skill gaps and opportunities for employee development and training.